Alexander-Grg/VKclient/README.md

-Copyright © 2021–2025 Alexander Grigoryev.
+Copyright © 2021–2025 Alexander Grigoryev (also known as Aleksandr Grigorev).
 All rights reserved.